Getting Stuck for Explorers

 Setbacks

-See Amabile / Kamer’s Progress Principle when under pressure, even small setbacks can have a large effect.
-When stuck, tiny steady achievements make an outsized difference.
+Amabile / Kamer’s Progress Principle supposes that small setbacks can have a large effect when under pressure – and conversely, tiny steady achievements make an outsized difference when stuck.

 Cognitive load